 Lovejoy built blocks of color with “larger, massed plantings” that echo Simsak’s earth-toned quilts.
 She chose billowy blue catmint bushes; bronze and copper-colored carex, an evergreen grass; and Euphorbia, which produces olive, burgundy and bronze clumping foliage.
 These deer-resistant perennials provide color year-round.

-Another of Lovejoy’s clients wanted a garden that would match a huge painting of sunflowers that dominated her living room.
+Another clients of interior and external paining Orlando wanted a garden that would match a huge painting of sunflowers that dominated her living room.
 “We not only reflected the colors of that painting outside, but tried to echo the feeling of it, the textures and forms, so that the connection would carry through all year long,” Lovejoy says.

 When sunflowers aren’t in season, shrubs such as spirea goldflame, perennials like Doronicum (a yellow, daisy-like spring bloomer), grasses and golden locust trees repeat the painting’s rich greens, bright yellows, bronze and ruddy cinnamon tones, she says.

 A garden’s aroma also can come into play.
 Just as a flowery fragrance might evoke your auntie’s packed parlor, a whiff of crisp citrus might conjure an angular, minimalist interior.
 “If you love jungle prints, you want a sexy jungle perfume,” Lovejoy says.
 “If you have a demure little cottage, you want roses and lavender.”

 Americans have a long tradition of melding indoors and out.
 In the early 1900s, industrial scion and fanatical gardener Henry Francis du Pont turned his family’s Delaware estate, Winterthur, into what was then considered a quirky union of colors and designs flowing freely in and out.